Salary and Career Info for Cybercrime Specialists

 Career Information for Cybercrime Specialists

 Specializing in cybercrime allows cybercrime professionals to acquire skills in computer technology and digital forensics.
 Cybercrime specialists can expand their career by taking other positions, such as computer-digital examiner or computer systems specialist.
 Usually, no formal degree is required.
+Financial institutions, Internet providers, software developers, and other small to large businesses employ them.
+Government agencies, such as the Federal Bureau of Investigation (FBI) and the Department of Homeland Security, also employ detectives, investigators or agents specifically for cybercrime investigations.

 Though there is no formal degree requirement among most employers, taking educational and training courses can increase the chances for employment.
 Certificate programs and college degree programs that teach cybercrime and computer forensics are available through community colleges and technical schools.
 Typical courses would include some of the following: